 [Editor’s note: This section needs further studies.]

 Most 3D monitors use LCD displays.
 Setting the 3D display to a certain color temperature may not be desirable, because such operations may result in a color shift.
 In general, factory settings may be used provided that such settings provide a natural color appearance.

+8.6 Documentation of environment

+The subjective test’s environment must be reported.
+The documentation of the experiment must include the following information.

+A picture of the subjective test environment

+Lighting level measured in Lux

+Approximate viewing distance in picture heights

+Type of video monitor (e.g., brand, model)

+Type of 3D technology (e.g., passive glasses, active glasses, autostereoscopic)

+Size of video monitor

+The location and direction of the lighting measurement should be identified (e.g., horizontal to the screen and pointing outward, or at the eye position in the direction of the screen).

 9 Subjects

 [Editor’s note: Further studies required on this topic.
 For 3D studies, the number of subjects used in the experiment are not different from those for 2D studies..]